Blazing-Mike/RUST-RUST-RUST-/TOUR OF RUST.md

    -slices - a collection of similar elements with length known at runtime

    -str (string slice) - text with a length known at runtime

+   ### ARRAYS

+   - An array is a fixed length collection of data elements all of the same type.
+So it was at this point i found out Rust was statitically typed, you have to know shit at compile time and the language is not doing any type conversion under the hood for you, unlike javascript where it is dynamically typed and it does some type coercion... well let's move on.